 Post Intensive Care Syndrome

-Published on
+Published on July 3, 2024

-Updated on
+Updated on October 7, 2024

-Medically reviewed by
+Medically reviewed by Dr. Aaron Gravely

-One research study entitled Improving Long-term Outcomes After Discharge from Intensive Care Unit in The Journal of Critical Care Medicine suggests that critically ill patients who struggle with Post Intensive Care Syndrome often have limitations in physical and mental health outcomes when compared to the quality of life of those without Post Intensive Care Syndrome.
-In addition to a lower quality of life, those with PICS can require additional support, including primary care and acute care, both of which have been associated with increased costs in order to meet healthcare needs.
+One research study entitled Improving Long-term Outcomes After Discharge from Intensive Care Unit in The Journal of Critical Care Medicine suggests that critically ill patients who struggle with Post Intensive Care Syndrome often have limitations in physical and mental health outcomes when compared to the quality of life of those without Post Intensive Care Syndrome.5 In addition to a lower quality of life, those with PICS can require additional support, including primary care and acute care, both of which have been associated with increased costs in order to meet healthcare needs.

 The Role of The Limbic System

-Research from Post-ICU Symptoms, Consequences, and Follow-up: An Integrative Review in the Journal of Nursing in Critical Care discusses a significant difference between PICS and other similar conditions due to the underlying cause of PICS.
-This growing body of evidence suggests that the hyperarousal of the limbic system following admission to the ICU as a result of a critical illness or severe sepsis can lead to a higher chance of developing PICS.
+Research from Post-ICU Symptoms, Consequences, and Follow-up: An Integrative Review in the Journal of Nursing in Critical Care discusses a significant difference between PICS and other similar conditions due to the underlying cause of PICS.8 This growing body of evidence suggests that the hyperarousal of the limbic system following admission to the ICU as a result of a critical illness or severe sepsis can lead to a higher chance of developing PICS.
 Stress and trauma release high levels of cortisol, thus stimulating the Fight or Flight response through the Sympathetic Nervous System.

-When the nervous system is hyperstimulated and the Fight or Flight response is activated, small proteins called cytokines are produced by the immune system.
+When the nervous system is hyper stimulated, and the Fight or Flight response is activated, small proteins called cytokines are produced by the immune system.
 If not treated in a correct and timely manner, this can contribute to the development of limbic system dysfunction, anxiety, depression, and post-traumatic stress disorder (PTSD).

 In this article, we will cover everything you may need to know about PICS, including more about a neuroplasticity-based treatment program, which has helped many people to clear themselves of symptoms to return back to an active quality of daily living with an improved mental health status.